EdeManideep/Java-Springboot-Learning/README.md

 0. Add sonar plugin to intellij and resove all the warning as per sonar - stop autosave in intellij
 1. add logging to project log4j2 - done
   1.1 convert this into slf4j - using streams - to use @
+8. write Junit test cases for each case(all end point urls) it should be 100% test coverage
 18. learn about kafka + springboot
 19. learn about string builder & string buffer and string -> We can create our own @annotations in spring boot project - logging